 This one-of-a-kind museum is home to some of the most iconic neon signs in the world.
 The Neon Museum, dedicated to the city’s historic signs, is a must-see!
 This museum is a great Vegas nighttime experience for families, especially those traveling with teens and older children.
 During a recent family road trip to Las Vegas, Buddy and I visited the museum and we loved it!
-Here are our top 5 tips for making the most of your visit to the Neon Museum.
+With these tips, we hope you do too!

 The Neon Museum provided us with 50% off discounted tickets for our visit, however all views and opinions expressed in this post are our own and based on our first-hand experiences.